micalee23/codepath-prework/README.md

 Submitted by: Michaela Lee

-ToneTap is an app that changes color when
+ToneTap is an app that changes the background color for IOS.

-Time spent: 2 hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features